-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549 SCHEDULE 14A Proxy Statement Pursuant to Section 14(a) of the

-SCHEDULE 14A

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)
+Securities Exchange Act of 1934 (Amendment No. 2)

+Filed by the Registrant [X]

+Filed by a Party other than the Registrant []

+Check the appropriate box:

+[X] Preliminary proxy statement

+[] Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+[] Definitive proxy statement

+[] Definitive Additional Materials

+[] Soliciting Material Under Rule 14a-12

+Kansas City Life Insurance Company

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing proxy statement, if Other Than the Registrant) Payment of Filing Fee (Check the appropriate box):

+[X] No fee required.

+[] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.

-Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check t [X] [] [] [] Prelin Confid Defini Defini opriate box: ninary proxy statement dential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) tive proxy statement tive Additional Materials ting Material Under Rule 14a-12 Kansas City Life Insurance Company (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing proxy statement, if Other Than the Registrant) Paymen t of Filin ng Fee (Check the appropriate box): [X] [] e required.
-In proper the properties of the pro price or other underlying value of transaction computed pursuant to Exchange Act Rule 0- // @bgcolor amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid: [] Fee pa Check the offs box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which setting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or le and the date of its filing.
-Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+- (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - Per unit price or other underlying value of 11 (set forth the amount on which the filing fee transaction computed pursuant to Exchange Act is calculated and state how it was determined): Rule 0- - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - [] Fee paid previously with preliminary materials. - [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - (1) Amount previously paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed:

-NOTICE OF SPECIAL MEETING OF SHAREHOLDERS
+KANSAS CITY LIFE INSURANCE COMPANY NOTICE OF SPECIAL MEETING OF SHAREHOLDERS